-Since our inception, and through March 31, 2021, we have funded our operations through commercial sales of TIBSOVO®, upfront, milestone, extension, cost reimbursement and royalty payments related to our collaboration agreements, product sales, proceeds from the sale of our royalty rights, proceeds received from our issuance of preferred stock, our initial public offering and concurrent private placement of common stock to an affiliate of Celgene, and our follow-on public offerings.
+Since our inception, and through September 30, 2021, we have funded our operations through proceeds from the sale of our oncology business, commercial sales of TIBSOVO®, upfront, milestone, extension, cost reimbursement and royalty payments related to our collaboration agreements, product sales, proceeds from the sale of our royalty rights, proceeds received from our issuance of preferred stock, our initial public offering and concurrent private placement of common stock to an affiliate of Celgene, and our follow-on public offerings.

-As of March 31, 2021, we had cash, cash equivalents and marketable securities of \$2.4 billion, which includes the \$1.8 billion in cash received from the completion of the sale of our oncology business to Servier.
+As of September 30, 2021, we had cash, cash equivalents and marketable securities of \$1.4 billion.
 On March 25, 2021, we announced that our board of directors authorized the repurchase of up to \$1.2 billion of our outstanding shares of common stock, or the Repurchase Program, using the proceeds from the sale of our oncology business to Servier.
 On March 31, 2021, in connection with the Repurchase Program, we entered into a definitive share repurchase agreement with Bristol-Myers Squibb Company, or BMS, to repurchase 7,121,658 shares of our common stock held by certain subsidiaries of BMS for an aggregate purchase price of \$344.5 million, or \$48.3785 per share.
 This repurchase was completed on April 5, 2021.
 Further, on April 2, 2021, in connection with the Repurchase Program, we entered into a Rule 10b5-1 repurchase plan pursuant to which we may repurchase up to \$600 million of shares of our common stock.
-We expect to conduct the remaining repurchases under the Repurchase program over 12-18 months, including executing a meaningful portion of the planned repurchases by the end of 2021 through a combination of 10b5-1 plans, open market purchases and privately negotiated block sales.
+As of September 30, 2021, we have repurchased approximately 8.7 million shares of common stock for \$438.9 million, or \$50.57 per share, under the plan.
+On October 5, 2021, we terminated our Rule 10b5-1 share repurchase program and on October 13, 2021 entered into a Rule 10b-18 repurchase plan that allows us to conduct open market repurchases over time up to our remaining authorization under the Repurchase Program.
+We have paused our share repurchases and for the foreseeable future, we expect that our capital allocation will be prioritized towards opportunities to accelerate programs in our development pipeline and/or pursue potential complementary business development opportunities.

-In addition to our existing cash, cash equivalents and marketable securities, under the Purchase Agreement we are eligible to receive a \$200 million milestone payment upon regulatory approval of vorasidenib and royalty payments with respect to U.S. net sales of TIBSOVO® and, if approved, vorasidenib.
+In addition to our existing cash, cash equivalents and marketable securities, under the purchase agreement we are eligible to receive a \$200 million milestone payment upon regulatory approval of vorasidenib, and royalty payments with respect to U.S. net sales of TIBSOVO® and, if approved, vorasidenib.
 Our right to such payments from Servier is our only committed potential external source of funds.
 Whether the regulatory approval milestone for vorasidenib will be achieved is subject to various risks and uncertainties, many of which are outside our control, including adverse clinical developments with respect to vorasidenib.
-Furthermore, we cannot predict what success, if any, Servier may have in the United States with respect to sales of TIBSOVO® and, if approved, vorasidenib and consequently we cannot estimate the amount of royalty payments that we can expect to receive from Servier under the Purchase Agreement prior to the loss of exclusivity of these products.
+Furthermore, we cannot predict what success, if any, Servier may have in the United States with respect to sales of TIBSOVO® and, if approved, vorasidenib, and consequently we cannot estimate the amount of royalty payments that we can expect to receive from Servier under the purchase agreement prior to the loss of exclusivity of these products.